How I Quit Smoking and You Can Too

 I bought the strong ones and found out that I can do it in a lot less time.
 I used strongest 15mg patches for two weeks and then, as I had a lot of the strong ones left I just started to cut them in half.
 Again after two weeks, I was quartering the patches.
 And then, after a week or so, I started to forget to use the patches.
 Well, that’s it.

-7 weeks of very light smokes followed by 5 weeks of Nicorette patches and I was done.
-It will be 3000 days without smoking in the beginning of May.
+7 weeks of very light smokes followed by 5 weeks of Nicorette patches and I didn’t need cigarettes anymore.
+It’s more than 13 years now.

 Habit of smoking